-The procurement of sustainable solutions is governed by the financial and procurement policies and procedures in place at each business unit.

-Sustainable projects of a capital nature are governed by Astral's financial policy.
-The approval's framework is adhered to, before projects are submitted to the board for authorisation.

-Each business unit is responsible to report sustainability data on an internal accounting reporting programme.

-At year end, the purchasing and sustainability executive, consolidates the sustainability data and compiles the annual environmental sustainability report.
-Thereafter, the report is submitted to the Company Secretary and Financial Director.

-This environmental sustainability report is available online for public viewing.
+- 5.1 The procurement of sustainable solutions is governed by the financial and procurement policies and procedures in place at each business unit. - 5.2 Sustainable projects of a capital nature are governed by Astral's financial policy.
+Following an approval framework, sustainability projects are approved by business units before projects are submitted to the board for authorisation. - 5.3 Each business unit is responsible to report sustainability data on Finnivo, an internal accounting reporting programme. - 5.4 At year end, the purchasing and sustainability executive, consolidates the sustainability data and compiles the annual environmental sustainability report.
+The report is submitted to the company secretary and financial director of Astral. - 5.5 The Astral environmental sustainability report is included in the annual integrated report.
+The Astral integrated report is available online for public viewing.